The All Mutual Friends API feature was deprecated for Graph API v3.1 on July 26, 2018, and will be deprecated for all versions on October 24, 2018.

 Automatically publish live video without the person being aware or having control

 Don't use Reactions for polls in video where the whole stream consists of static or looping graphics or images

-The Messenger Expressions API is being deprecated and will stop functioning on August 1st, 2018.
+The Messenger Expressions API was deprecated on August 1st, 2018.
 For information on sharing to Facebook Messenger, see Sharing to Messenger.

 Enabled your app to use optimized sharing to Messenger.